-The environmental impact statement will identify the valued components linked to section 5 of the Act, including the ones identified in Part 2 (section 6.2) that maybe affected by changes in the environment, as well as species at risk and their critical habitat as per the requirement outlined in section 79 of the Species at Risk Act.
-Section 5 of the Act defines environmental effects as:
+The environmental impact statement will identify the valued components linked to section 5 of CEAA 2012, including the ones identified in Part 2 (section 6.2) of this document that may be affected by changes in the environment, as well as species at risk and their critical habitat as per the requirement outlined in section 79 of the Species at Risk Act.
+Section 5 of CEAA 2012 defines environmental effects as:

-- A change that may be caused to fish and fish habitat, marine plant and migratory birds; - A change that may be caused to the environment on federal lands, in another province or outside Canada: - With respect to aboriginal peoples, an effect of any change caused to the environment on: - √ health and socio-economic conditions; - ✓ physical and cultural heritage; - ✓ the current use of lands and resources for traditional purposes; - ✓ any structure, site or thing that is of historical, archaeological, paleontological or architectural significance; - For projects requiring a federal authority to exercise a power or function under another Act of Parliament: - ✓ a change, other than the ones mentioned above, that may be caused to the environment and that is directly linked or necessarily incidental to the exercise of the federal power or function. - ✓ the effect of that change, other than the ones mentioned above, on: - o health and socio-economic conditions: - o physical and cultural heritage; and - any structure, site or thing that is of historical, archaeological, paleontological or architectural significance.
+- a change that may be caused to fish and fish habitat, marine plant and migratory birds; - a change that may be caused to the environment on federal lands, in another province or outside Canada; - with respect to Aboriginal peoples, an effect of any change caused to the environment on: - health and socio-economic conditions; - physical and cultural heritage; - the current use of lands and resources for traditional purposes; - any structure, site or thing that is of historical, archaeological, paleontological or architectural significance. - for projects requiring a federal authority to exercise a power or function under another Act of Parliament; - a change, other than the ones mentioned above, that may be caused to the environment and that is directly linked or necessarily incidental to the exercise of the federal power or function; - o the effect of that change, other than the ones mentioned above, on: - health and socio-economic conditions; - physical and cultural heritage; and - any structure, site or thing that is of historical, archaeological, paleontological or architectural significance.

-The final list of valued components to be presented in the environmental impact statement will be completed according to the evolution and design of the project and reflect the knowledge acquired on the environment through public consultation and Aboriginal engagement.
+The final list of valued components to be presented in the environmental impact statement will be completed according to the evolution and design of the project and will reflect the knowledge acquired on the environment through public consultation and Aboriginal engagement.
 The environmental impact statement will describe what methods were used to predict and assess the adverse environmental effects of the project on these components.